+Some general comments:

+I would encourage you to look at other raingages nearby to identify temporal precipitation patterns.
+This is an area with complex orographic rain processes (i.e. Neiman et al., 2010) and the Oroville Airport, located in the valley, may not give you the best chance at identifying HIP pulses.
+There is a comprehensive list of raingages in White et al., 2019 (Table 1)

+This is an event that has been studied extensively from a synoptic meteorology standpoint.
+You’ll probably get more out of this study if you lean on others’ synoptic analysis (esp. of IVT) and instead focus on mesoscale features.

+Following from the above advice in comment #2, your use of MRMS is a good choice.
+I’d also suggest looking at the vertical radar profilers available at https://psl.noaa.gov/data/obs/datadisplay/ and at radiosondes launched from Oakland, CA during the event.

+I am going to provide you a homework problem that I used to give as extra credit to my Severe Weather students.
+It covers the Oroville event from a mesoscale/mountain meteorology perspective.
+You may want to work through the first part of the assignment (the second half about freezing levels is probably irrelevant to your study) and see if you gain any additional insights about the types of data analysis that might help you uncover HIP driving mechanisms.

 Introduction

 High intensity precipitation events are described by their unusually high rates of precipitation over a given duration of time.
 However, these events can also be distinguished by the various impacts that result from them.
 As known drivers of rapid and potentially hazardous changes in landscape through flash flooding, erosion, snow melting, landslides, and debris flows (IPCC, 2022), extreme high intensity precipitation (HIP) events can lead to high socioeconomic costs through their ability to simultaneously affect drinking water supplies, fishery health, and transportation infrastructure over short time periods.
 As studies have suggested that these kinds of precipitation events are likely to increase in intensity as the climate warms (Kunkel et al., 2013), understanding the synoptic and mesoscale physical characteristics of HIP events is critical for the development of future mitigation strategies and infrastructure improvements.